As we discussed in a previous post, there’s a lot more to digital transformation than might be at first supposed.

 What is digital transformation?

-The best working definition of digital transformation comes from Brian Solis, principal analyst at Altimeter Group.
+The best working definition of digital transformation comes from Brian Solis, a principal analyst at Altimeter Group.
 Solis defines digital transformation as:

 The realignment of, or new investment in, technology and business models to more effectively engage digital customers at every touchpoint in the customer experience lifecycle.